benzookapi/shopify-barebone-app-sample/docs/14-bulkoperation.md

 The bundled sample contains ten products with one, two, or three options and different variant counts.
 Each product row has one media entry for every planned variant in its same-numbered variant row.
 Every media `alt` is unique within its product and exactly matches one `variants[].inventoryItem.sku` value in the variant file.

+> **Product media exposure:** After Shopify registers a file, it is served from a CDN URL that anyone who obtains the URL can access, regardless of whether the store or product is published, draft, or assigned to a sales channel.
+Product visibility controls discovery through Shopify surfaces, but they don't make the CDN URL private.
+Don't upload files that must remain confidential.
+To align image availability more closely with a product launch, create the product without media and add the images later through [`productUpdate`](https://shopify.dev/docs/api/admin-graphql/unstable/mutations/productUpdate), shortly before publishing the product.
+The final segment of a Shopify CDN URL is based on the uploaded filename, so use non-descriptive, difficult-to-guess filenames instead of product names, SKUs, launch dates, or other predictable values.
+A difficult-to-guess filename reduces accidental discovery but isn't an access-control mechanism.

 ### Variant creation format

 After product creation completes, download its **Result data**, select **Create product variants**, and upload both `sample-variants.jsonl` and the downloaded Result data JSONL.
 Each variant JSONL line is a variables object for one [`productVariantsBulkCreate`](https://shopify.dev/docs/api/admin-graphql/unstable/mutations/productVariantsBulkCreate) invocation: